ab2gbl/my_cheat/markdowns/summuries/Introduction_to_Networking.md

 **Requirement** | **Description**
 |--|--|
-`VPN Client` | This is installed on the remote device and is used to establish and maintain a VPN connection with the VPN server.
-For example, this could be an OpenVPN client.
+`VPN Client` | This is installed on the remote device like  OpenVPN client.
-`VPN Server` | This is a computer or network device responsible for accepting VPN connections from VPN clients and routing traffic between the VPN clients and the private network.
+`VPN Server` | network device (computer)  responsible for accepting VPN connections from VPN clients and routing traffic between the VPN clients and the private network.
 `Encryption` | such as AES and IPsec.
-`Authentication` | The VPN server and client must authenticate each other using a shared secret, certificate, or another authentication method to establish a secure connection.
+`Authentication` | using a shared secret, certificate, or another auth method.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyMDIzMzM5MCw5NTAwOTIxMjUsLTExOD
+eyJoaXN0b3J5IjpbLTEyNjU4MTYyNDAsOTUwMDkyMTI1LC0xMT
-M1NjU1MDEsLTE4MjAxODk2MTEsLTE4MzY0MTE3NzcsNjQyMzYw
+gzNTY1NTAxLC0xODIwMTg5NjExLC0xODM2NDExNzc3LDY0MjM2
-NjYxLDExMzc2MjkyNDMsNzI1MzY2NTgyLDE1MTMyMTgzNTRdfQ
+MDY2MSwxMTM3NjI5MjQzLDcyNTM2NjU4MiwxNTEzMjE4MzU0XX
-==
+0=
 -->